-Lyme Regis is one of the highlights of the Jurassic Coast, a perfect example of a traditional Dorset fishing town with its winding streets and picturesque old buildings.
-The town’s harbour wall (‘The Cobb’), is world famous, and has been used as a backdrop in several movies, including the Oscar-winning 1981 adaptation of The French Lieutenant’s Woman, starring Meryl Streep.
+We highly recommend a day trip to Lyme Regis whilst staying at our campsite near Charmouth.
+This highlight of the Jurassic Coast is a perfect example of a traditional Dorset fishing town with its winding streets and picturesque old buildings.
+The town’s harbour wall (‘The Cobb’), is world famous and has been used as a backdrop in several movies, including the Oscar-winning 1981 adaptation of The French Lieutenant’s Woman, starring Meryl Streep.

-When you arrive in Lyme Regis, you instantly know you’re in the heart of the Jurassic Coastline – fossil shops abound and even the street lights are shaped like ammonites!
+Lyme Regis is an absolute must-visit for those who love fossils, crystals and palaeontology!
+The streets are lined with fossil-themed treasures as seen in the wide variety of fossil shops on every street corner - even the street lights are shaped like ammonites!
 Many fossil hunting enthusiasts come to the town to follow in the footsteps of Mary Anning, who lived in Lyme Regis in the 19th century and gained fame as the founder of the discipline of palaeontology.

 If you want to find out what the weather’s like in Lyme Regis or just see what’s going on in the town right now, you can check out the Lyme Regis webcam, and see a live view of the seafront - Lyme Regis Webcam